cheatsnake/backend-cheats/README.md

     -   What do I need to start writing unit tests?
         > As a rule, the means of the standard language library are enough to write quality tests.
 But for more convenient and faster writing of tests, it is better to use third-party tools.
 For example:
         >
-        > -   For Python it uses [pytest](https://docs.pytest.org), although the standard [unittest](https://docs.python.org/3/library/unittest.html) is enough to start with.
+        > -   For , it uses [pytest](https://docs.pytest.org), although the standard [unittest](https://docs.python.org/3/library/unittest.html) is enough to start with.
         > -   For JavaScript/TypeScript, the best choices are [Jest](https://jestjs.io/).
         > -   For Go – [testify](https://github.com/stretchr/testify).
         > -   [And so on...](https://github.com/atinfo/awesome-test-automation#awesome-test-automation)